apbrodnicki/pokemon-favorites/README.md

-# Pokémon Favorites
+# Pokémon Directory

-This is an application that showcases a user's favorite list of Pokémon.
+This is an application that showcases data about Pokémon.

 The user can add or remove any existing Pokémon they want and will have their data saved in Local Storage.

-It is hosted using Github Pages, follow this link to view: https://apbrodnicki.github.io/pokemon-favorites/
+It is hosted using Github Pages, follow this link to view: https://apbrodnicki.github.io/pokemon-directory.

 ## Packages